Owning a Redbox Franchise – Requirements, Startup Cost, and Application

 The Challenges of Ownership of Redbox Franchise

 Owning the Redbox franchise DVD rental machines does not automatically mean you would be making tons of profits.
 First, these machines have to be always loaded with movies.
-However, the movies loaded into the machine consume space, and have a limited number of movies that can be loaded into the machine.
+However, the movies loaded into the machine consume space and have a limited number of movies that can be loaded into the machine.

-This can create a dilemma to the owner, as the choice of movies to be loaded is solely made by the owner, and due to the nature of the business, those renting these movies are never available to be question due to the automated nature operations.
+This can create a dilemma to the owner, as the choice of movies to be loaded is solely made by the owner, and due to the nature of the business, those renting these movies are never available to be questionable due to the automated nature operations.

 This leads to a lot of guesswork on the preference of movies to be bought and loaded.
-There is also a risk that DVDs loaded into the rental machine might not be rented out, thus bringing about loss in revenues as a result of low rental.
+There is also a risk that DVDs loaded into the rental machine might not be rented out, thus bringing about a loss in revenues as a result of low rental.

 Buying a Redbox Machine